 I’ve been to Mexico plenty of times but this was my first time visiting Cabo San Lucas.
 The hubby and I had been working hard for months without a break so we decided to take a short trip.
 We flew from LAX to SJD on a Tuesday and returned on Friday.
-I’m a flight attendant but for this trip we purchased a direct flight on Alaska Airlines and were able to upgrade to first class, for a small fee.

 Once we arrived in Cabo, we walked out to meet our shuttle driver (we booked a one way trip online with the hotel’s recommendation for transportation).
 I read a few reviews of Cabo and knew to keep walking past the people at the airport who try to sell you timeshares and excursion but one guy looked very official and said he was with airport tourism board.
 Looking back, that sounds pretty suspect and it was.
 He said to talk the man at the desk to coordinate the shuttle pick up.
 Unfortunately, they were trying to sell us an excursion and as soon as we realized it we took off.
 Moral of the story: DON’T stop on your way out of the airport in Cabo.

 All the shuttle drivers are outside and have nothing to do with anyone inside.
 Finally, we stepped outside, had a drink at the bar and boarded our shuttle to the RIU Palace (about 45 minutes from the airport).
 After the long drive, we arrived at our hotel, checked in and unpacked.